drFerg/RF24/src/readme.txt

-this is library to use the nrf24l01 on the raspberry pi.
+This is library to use the nrf24l01 on the raspberry pi.

-it's based on the arduino lib from J. Coliz <maniacbug@ymail.com>. the library was berryfied by Purinda Gunasekara <purinda@gmail.com>.
+It's based on the arduino lib from J. Coliz <maniacbug@ymail.com>.

-examples
+The library was berryfied by Purinda Gunasekara <purinda@gmail.com> before being C-ified here.

+Examples
 ========
 you need to set the library path: cd examples export LD_LIBRARY_PATH=.
 ./pingtest

-In my examples I used /dev/spidev0.0 and GPIO25
+In the examples I used /dev/spidev0.0 and GPIO25
 I have a model 1 rpi so you should check if the pins are on the same spot nrf-vcc = rpi-3v3 (1) nrf-gnd = rpi-gnd (6)